allenbrubaker/test-ebroker/README.md

 - [ ] TestUserRegistration - Verify that a user is able to select a plan and then register on Agency Central as a new user

+Quote Engine Tests:
+Plan Page
+- [ ] Plans display
+- [ ] Ability to compare up to 8 plans
+- [ ] Ability to select plan info button
+- [ ] Ability to select More info button
+- [ ] Ability to Sort plans
+- [ ] Ability to Find out Now for Tax Credit
+- [ ] Ability to Edit dependants
+- [ ] Ability to Set the location & Edit
+Filters
+	- [ ] Price
+	- [ ] Carriers
+	- [ ] Plan Type
+	- [ ] Metal Type
+- [ ] Insurance Type check boxes
+- [ ] Click on Disclaimer
+- [ ] Click on Metal Levels Info

+Application Tests:
+Applications Tab
+	- [ ] Verify display of record
+	- [ ] Select Plans button for record, verify contents
+	- [ ] Select Effective Dates button for record, verify contents
+	- [ ] Continue Button -> Takes user to application setup flow
+	- [ ] Cancel Application Button -> Confirm ability to cancel application
+Comparisons Tab
+	- [ ] Verify display of record
+	- [ ] Select Plans button for record, verify contents
+	- [ ] Select View Current Comparison button, verify contents
+	- [ ] Delete Comparison
+Quotes
+	- [ ] Verify Display of Record
+	- [ ] Verify Plans button for record, verify contents
+	- [ ] Verify Dependants button for record, verify contents
+	- [ ] Verify Buy Now button
+	- [ ] Verify ability to delete Quote

+- [ ] Verify Back to Quotes button -> takes user back to quote engine
+- [ ] Verify Logout button
+- [ ] Verify Filter application works
+Application
+	- [ ] Verify ability to navigate the application by clicking on the different sections at top (Demographics,Dependants,Carrier Info, etc)
+	- [ ] Verify Demographics tab, entering data
+	- [ ] Verify adding/removing Dependants & view existing dependants
+	- [ ] Verify Carrier Info tab -> 	yes/no question
+	- [ ] Verify effective date
+	- [ ] Verify payment
+	- [ ] Verify Check Out
+- [ ] Verify Application Options at top (dropdown)

+Scenario Tests:

+- [ ] As a user, I'd like to be able to receive a quote for Medical Insurance for myself, my husband and 10 year old dependent.
+I'd like to be able to save that quote for later viewing.

+- [ ] As a user I'd like to compare quotes for 3 different medical plans for myself and my husband.
+I'd like to save that comparison for later viewing.

+- [ ] Get a quote and choose to checkout.
+Using existing account to log in on testapplication, verfiy that when the Demographics section shows, the first name, last name and date of birth are prefilled.

+- [ ] Verify that from the shopping cart in Quote Engine, a user is able to click the back button that is shown above the plan information and is taken back the the plans page.

+- [ ] Verify that after saving a comparison the Back to Quotes button shows and is able to be click and return the user to the quote engine

+- [ ] Verify that the Instant Quote button is not enabled until after the Date of Birth field is filled in

+- [ ] Verify that a user is able to use the Cancel button from the select agent page after getting a quote, and selecting Save Quote